peterberwind/intro-to-functions.js-v-000/README.md

 }
 ```

-Notice that curly braces begin and end the function and that the `def` keyword has been replaced with the `function` keyword.
+Notice the `def` keyword has been replaced with the `function` keyword.
+The name of the function is always followed by `()` and then curly braces begin and end the function and that

 Further, the name of the function is not snake_cased, but rather lowerCamelCased.
 Snakecase is not used in JavaScript so leave your underscores at home people!

 One last important thing to note is that JavaScript functions will always return `undefined` unless you use the `return` keyword.
-In Ruby, writing `return` was optional because Ruby always returns the value of the last line of code evaluated.
+In Ruby, writing `return` is optional because Ruby always returns the value of the last line of code evaluated.
 However, JavaScript has no implicit-return-value concept, so you must write `return` before the value you want to return.

 Here's a simple example of a function that will will greet us good morning: